Twitter is having an inexplicably awesome 2021 - KTVZ

 Twitter continues to trail Facebook and Instagram by a wide margin when it comes to the number of users.
 The social media firm doesn’t generate the type of cool buzz that YouTube, TikTok and Snapchat do among millennials and Gen Z influencers.

-Even so, Twitter is having an outstanding 2021 on Wall Street.
+Even so, Twitter is having an outstanding 2021 on Wall Street, and its second quarter earnings — posted after the close on Thursday — handily beat estimates.
 The stock is up nearly 30% this year, slightly outpacing the gains of Facebook and Snap.

-But with Twitter set to report earnings after the closing bell Thursday, challenges remain.
+The company posted almost $1.2 billion in revenue for the second quarter, a 74% jump compared to the same period last year.
+Profit came in at $66 million — a sharp turnaround from the loss of almost $1.4 billion recorded a year ago.

 Twitter launched a Snapchat-esque disappearing tweets feature called Fleets last year but has already pulled the plug on it, saying the function will go away in August.